How To: Apple's Massive Control Center Update Gives You 11 New Must-Try Features on iPhone and iPad

 9. Customize Lock Screen Controls

 One of many new Lock Screen changes, your iPhone now lets you replace the default flashlight and Camera shortcuts with nearly any of the controls available in Control Center itself.
 While controls like Low Power Mode, Screen Recording, and Sound Recognition are missing, there are still 50 controls at present to choose from.
-And you're likely to see third-party controls appear as well.
+And you may also see third-party controls appear as well.

 10. Assign a Control to Your Action Button

-If you have an iPhone 15 Pro or iPhone 15 Pro Max, your Action button can now be assigned a control.
+If you have an iPhone 15 Pro or iPhone 15 Pro Max — of a new iPhone 16, 16 Plus, 16 Pro, or 16 Pro Max — your Action button can now be assigned a control.
 To do so, head to Settings » Action Button, then swipe left or right until you land on the "Controls" option.
-Tap "Choose a Control" if you've never assigned your Action button a specific control or tap the name of the control if you have.
-The control picker will appear with nearly 15 controls to choose from:
+Tap "Choose a Control" if you've never assigned your Action button a specific control, or tap the name of the control if you have.
+The control picker will appear with plenty of controls to choose from:

 • Capture: Scan Code